wzgcs/HGraph/README.md

 **News!!!**
-**[12/03/2023]** Manuscript `LR-CNN: Lightweight Row-Centric Convolutional Neural Network Training for Memory Reduction` is submitted to ICDE 2024 !!!
+**[12/03/2023]** Manuscript `LR-CNN: Lightweight Row-Centric Convolutional Neural Network Training for Memory Reduction` is submitted to ICDE 2024 for under view!!!
 **[08/10/2023]** Code cleanup.
 **[07/13/2023]** The existing ieda of Checkpointing is integrated.
 **[05/28/2023]** The existing idea of abandoning cheap-to-be-reomputed data is integrated.